alehed/rex/Readme.md

 engines that take them into the area of context-sensitive languages which makes execution times even worse.

-If you try to specify anything other than what directly generates a DFA, it will complain and fail.
+The solution here is that if you try to specify anything other than what directly generates a DFA, it will complain and fail.

 > Note: Strictly speaking the automata generated are not DFAs because they
 > don't include an explicit fail state, but adding one is cheap so that is what